What Is a Tagline Plus 50 Inspiring Examples

 The short answer is no.

-However, a tagline can bridge the gap between your brand name and its intended meaning.
 This is especially true when the name itself doesn’t convey the essence of the brand or when your brand is still establishing itself.

 Nevertheless, not all brands need a tagline.